-Dynamics NAV – the ideal international solution for your businessMicrosoft Dynamics is an ERP solution that is both versatile and flexible making it ideal for companies across the world.
+How to select an international Microsoft Dynamics NAV partner for your global businessMicrosoft Dynamics is an ERP solution that is both versatile and flexible making it ideal for companies across the world.
 It is equally suited to a single site operating independently as it is to global networks managing multiple remote locations, across different countries and continents.
 In short its versatility makes it a system of choice for single site companies aiming to grow as well as large company groups with subsidiary operations worldwide.
 The purpose of this white paper is to explore the options for deploying Microsoft Dynamics across multiple sites in multiple countries.
-It looks at the benefits of centralised versus decentralised models, how the different Microsoft Dynamics ERP solutions best fit each model and offers advice on how to locate a partner that can handle the requirements of multisite implementations.
+It looks at the benefits of centralised versus decentralised models, how the different Microsoft Dynamics ERP solutions best fit each model and offers advice on how to find a local or International Dynamics Partner that can handle the requirements of multisite implementations.

 - Multi-company means a licence that can include any number of companies provided that the main licensee holds at least 50% interest in the subsidiaries.
 Multi-company means functionality to address requirements such as inter-company transactions and consolidation.

 - Multi-currency supports trading in multiple currencies, consolidating multiple currencies

 - Multi-lingual means users working in their choice of language and outbound documents that can be in the preferred language of your suppliers and customers.

 Microsoft Dynamics ERP Partner ChannelThe global reach of Microsoft Dynamics is impressive with over 40 localised versions managed by Microsoft direct and over 140 managed through the partner channel.
 Partners vary from single-site local suppliers to larger international groups.
 For group companies, NAV Dynamics solutions support both centralised and de-centralised deployments.
 Clients can opt to work with one partner to manage the whole deployment as a single organisation or as a syndicate of local partners.